catsmackaroo/LibertyTweaks/README.md

 - All player weapons are removed upon death.
 - All AI has increased accuracy & firerates.
 75% for both by default.
 - The player will speak more.
 Like in combat, when stealing items, or when falling.
 - You'll gain police stars when weapons are equipped.
+(1.3 early access)
 - You'll lose stars if you're unseen for a long duration.
+(1.3 early access)
 - Armored cops appear at 4 or more stars.
+(1.3 early access)
 - Various fixes, such as: wheel fix & ice cream speech fix.

 # Media